Our Experience

 Legal Duties of Employers during an Internal Corporate Investigation?

 In Ontario, companies are required to carry out internal investigations in an unbiased, equitable, and transparent manner.
-They must adhere to procedural fairness and natural justice standards in order to guarantee the objectivity and impartiality of the investigation.
-Natural justice principles refer to the idea that the accused should be afforded the opportunity to be informed of the allegations, have a reasonable chance to address the accusations, and receive adequate notice.
+They must comply with procedural fairness and natural justice standards in order to guarantee the objectivity and impartiality of the investigation.
+Natural justice principles refer to the idea that the accused should be afforded the opportunity to be informed of the allegations, have a reasonable chance to address and respond to the accusations, and receive adequate notice.

 The Occupational Health and Safety Act legally requires employers to make inquiries into reported incidents of violence and harassment at work.
 Failure to conduct an exhaustive, comprehensive, and fair investigation can lead to legal consequences, including wrongful dismissal claims or disciplinary action from regulatory bodies.